BCIT-Mech-2024/intro_to_software_engineering/src/lesson01.md

 In order to write software, we first need to prepare an environment with in which to develop.
 A software development environment is different for every language, operating system, and machine architecture.
-The steps here will outline the general process for setting up an environment, though it will specifcally look at getting your environment ready for C development.
+The steps here will outline the general process for setting up an environment, though it will specifically look at getting your environment ready for C development.

 ## What is a development environment?